 - Don’t bring your phone unless it’s your only camera, but even then use it as a camera and not a phone.
 Don’t bring your Rolex.
 Be careful with your Kindle.
+Rafts can flip and gear can get wet.
 Leave your valuables or special items at home.

 Get funky and add some flair to your rafting wardrobe.